Day 1: Discover

 Module 6: Design-Thinking Frameworks and Toolkits for Innovative Solutions

-- Principles of Design Thinking and additional frameworks and toolkits to channelize thinking for solution design
+- Principles of Design Thinking and additional frameworks (4A and IDEA) and toolkits to channelize thinking for solution design

 Day 4: Develop

 Module 7: Developing Agile Innovation

 Participants are introduced to Agile development and its key attributes required for developing a solution in a short timeline (i.e., fixed timeline instead of fixed scope) by adopting an iterative development methodology.
 By starting with a vision and adapting through the development process, by prioritizing people over processes and tools and prototypes over documentation, and by responding collaboratively to customer input and changes over following a rigid plan.